ubonpartners/yolo-dpar/README.md

 - **Single forward pass**: one model invocation produces boxes + keypoints + attribute scores + ReID vectors (+ FIQA).
 - **Tiny overhead**: the added heads are designed to be light compared to running multiple separate networks.
 - **Deployment simplicity**: fewer models to version, fewer pre/post steps, fewer latency spikes.
+- **Dataset-first training**: the “secret sauce” is the training data.
+These models were trained on a large **multi-source merged dataset** assembled with the [Dataset Processor](https://github.com/ubonpartners/dataset-processor) pipeline (automatic relabeling/cleanup, dataset completion, hard example mining, and vision-LLM attribute labeling), which improves robustness and generalization.

 This is useful anywhere you want **rich metadata per person** in real time (analytics, safety, search, tracking/re-identification pipelines, and dataset mining).